nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 <span>&#10071;</span>Price range should be entered separated by -.
 Otherwise, adding a recommendation will fail and you
 need to try again.

+<span>&#10071;</span> If you try to add a Recommendation title that already exists in your Review list, Connoisseur
+will warn you.
+Perhaps you had forgotten that you have already experienced and reviewed the item in the past!
+Not to worry, Connoisseur will ask you if you want to exit *adding a recommendation*.
+Input `y` to exit. *Note that invalid commands will display error message and exit automatically*.

 #### 4.2.2 List Recommendation

 This feature allows you to view a list of all your recommendations as shown in Figure 15.